MatTaNg/Moment/README.md

 4. Half of the Unit tests don't work.
 You have to add a 'this.' in the production code - Which breaks the production code.
  --> https://stackoverflow.com/questions/46044025/jasmine-spyon-does-not-mock-function-correctly/46265370#46265370

+5. There is a problem with logger.js where I cannot get a text file returned as a String.
+It keeps coming back as an [object Object].
+As a band-aid the function just adds a new file for each new feedback, log or error.